tfhorn67/Express-FlashCards/README.txt

 I'm not really concerned with the front end on this project.
 I'm using pug and bootstrap so I can get to a minimum functional frontend in a hurry.
 I may come back and actually try to make the front end nice in the future.
 TBD.

+To spin up server-side --> spin up the mongo db daemon w/ "mongod" in a terminal window, spin up the app w/ "nodemon" for active development or just "node app.js" if you just need it to run.